AP.6 Graduate Policies

 AP.6.1.5 Institutional Credits

 Graduate students at Mason are required to successfully complete more than half of the minimum required credits towards their degree program at Mason.
-See AP.6.5 for Credit by Exam, Reduction of Credit or Transfer of Credit opportunities.
+See AP.6.5 for Credit by Exam or Transfer opportunities.

 AP.6.2 Full-Time and Half-Time Status Classification